-Grade level: 9,10 Credits: 1 Math Credit Career Pathways: All 5 areas Period per Cycle: 6 Length of Course: 90 days Quality Points: 5 (College Prep)
+Grade level: 9,10 Credits: 1 Math Credit Career Pathways: All 5 areas Periods per Cycle: 6 Length of Course: 90 days Quality Points: 5 (College Prep)

-Prerequisite: Honors Algebra II 114 or teacher recommendation A written final exam is required for this course
+Prerequisite: Honors Algebra II 114 or teacher recommendation A written final exam is required for this course.

 Students will use an informal guided discovery approach and work with a variety of geometric tools to discover geometric properties by experimentation and observation.
-Students will develop independent thinking skills and collaboration skills, while they write geometric definitions, create works of art, complete constructions, develop geometric proofs and discover geometric and trigonometric relationships.
+Students will develop independent thinking skills and collaboration skills, while they write geometric definitions, complete constructions, develop geometric proofs and discover geometric relationships.
 All topics will be covered in depth as students learn to establish geometric truths through the writing and development of proofs.